Creating a Basic Driving Robot#

 You should only group motors that are spinning the same direction physically when positive power is being applied otherwise you could damage your robot.

 2) In order to configure the motors to drive correctly, we need to configure one on each side as the leader and one as the follower.
 In the constructor we are going to set the follower motors and link them to the leader motors.
-To do this we will need to include a couple more classes from the REV Library:

 import com.revrobotics.spark.SparkBase.PersistMode;